UsabilityEngineering/BoxBois/phase1/README.md

 ### The users we collected data from during phase 1 were fellow chico state students.
 Here were there responses...
 1. How many packages do you order online and have them shipped to your doorstep weekly?

-⋅⋅⋅The majority of individuals order one package weekly to their doorstep.
+⋅⋅⋅The majority of individuals order one package weekly to their doorstep.⋅⋅

 2. How old are you?